 The masses of physical Higgs bosons (both charged and neutral) can be written as,

 where $\lambda_{345}=\lambda_3 + \lambda_4 + \lambda_5$,\quad $\lambda_{45}=\lambda_4+\lambda_5$, $M^2=\frac{m_{12}^2}{s_\beta~c_\beta}$, and

-One can always choose to work in the physical mass basis over the gauge basis, and assume the physical masses being the free parameters along with the Higgs mixing angle and $v_2$.
+One can always choose to work on the basis of physical mass over the gauge basis and assume that the physical masses are the free parameters along with the Higgs mixing angle and $v_2$.
 In this basis, the quartic couplings can be expressed in terms of the physical masses, vevs, and mixing angles.
 We ensure that all the quartic couplings satisfy the limits coming from the stability of the vacuum and tree-level perturbative unitarity.

 The triple Higgs coupling constants, in terms of the free parameters of the model, can be written as,